graphmd-lpe/graphmd/ANNOUNCEMENT.md

 The goal is a comprehensive ecosystem where Markdown documents become first-class executable artifacts in software development.

+## Why GraphMD Is Anti-AGI

+**Let's be clear: GraphMD explicitly rejects the AGI (Artificial General Intelligence) narrative.**

+We don't believe LLMs are on a path to "thinking machines" or "artificial minds."
+We don't pursue autonomous agents that operate without human oversight.
+And we certainly don't buy into the hype that current AI will somehow achieve consciousness or general intelligence.

+**What we believe:**

+- **LLMs are tools, not minds** - Sophisticated statistical models for pattern generation, nothing more
+- **Humans must always be in control** - Every decision reviewed, every step validated
+- **Structure over autonomy** - Formal workflows prevent runaway automation
+- **Verification over trust** - Mathematical proofs, not blind faith in AI outputs
+- **Practicality over hype** - Build useful tools, not science fiction

+**This anti-AGI stance shapes everything in GraphMD:**

+1. **Mandatory validation checkpoints** - AI can't skip human review
+2. **Context tracking enforcement** - No hidden state, everything documented
+3. **Git-based provenance** - Complete audit trail of all AI actions
+4. **Formal verification (Pruf)** - Mathematical proofs of workflow correctness
+5. **Human-readable artifacts** - Markdown as primary, not code generated in the dark

+We treat LLMs as sophisticated autocomplete—powerful template generators that need clear instructions, structured context, and constant validation.
+They're valuable tools within formal constraints, not autonomous entities.

+**The result?** Safe, verifiable, reproducible AI-assisted development that keeps humans firmly in control.

 ## Why This Matters

 We're at an inflection point with AI-assisted development.
 The technology is powerful, but the methodology is still ad-hoc.
 Developers are copy-pasting prompts, manually tracking context, and struggling to make LLM-generated code reproducible and reviewable.